IBM-Cloud/vpc-flowlogs/README.md

 The file **code_engine_more_config.sh** has a few more configuration variables that typically do not require edits.
 Open the file in an editor and verify.

 ## Create code engine related resources
+The script 150-ce-prerequisites.sh will verify that some of the configuration has been successfully completed (it could use some more work)

 The script 200-create-ce-project-logging-and-keys.sh will create resources as shown in the diagram above:
 - IAM service ID allowing access to COS and associated apikey
 - code engine project